aldesrahim/aldesrahim/README.md

 - ✨ I've been coding PHP for over 6 years
 - 🤓 I'm a Laravel Enthusiast
 - 🎓 I graduated from _informatics engineering_ at UNINDRA (2024)
-- 🧑‍💻 And currently working as Backend Developer at PT.
-Bukuku Solusi Kreatif
+- 🧑‍💻 Currently seeking new opportunities for growth